 Fish oil is often considered the wonder supplement, great for treating just about anything: skin conditions, inflammation, cognitive health, joint lubrication, heart health, hormone regulation and the list goes on.
 Then a few years ago krill oil came onto the scene and ever since has been marketed at the next “big thing” in omega-3 supplementation.
+And now, a similar pattern is being seen with CBD oil—acquirable at the CBD Shop UK—which are beginning to think that it might usurp krill oil.

 Now the big question is – which one is better?